a-sansom/commerce_admin_order/README.txt

 The 'is admin order' boolean flag is made available to be displayed in Views in the 'Commerce order' group as a field, 'Admin order?'.

-For existing orders, as there's no way of knowing if they were created via the admin form, the module adds a form that lists current orders that are not recorded as being admin orders and lets the user mark them as 'admin orders'.
+For orders in the system before this module was installed/enabled, there's no way of knowing if they were created via the admin form.
+This module adds forms that lists current orders that are not recorded as being admin orders and lets the user mark them as 'admin orders' and vice-versa.

-Submitting the form adds the orders selected ids to the commerce_admin_order_order database table.
-The form is available at:
+The forms are accessible via tabs on the Commerce orders page:

-  /admin/commerce/commerce_admin_order
+  /admin/commerce/orders

 If you are going to run the module tests, please see the following comment about the environment you try to run them in: